CatalogueOfLife/coldp/README.md

 *added in v1.1*

 #### combinationAuthorship
-The authorteam of the main authorship for the very combination (not the original combination).
+The authorteam of the main authorship for the exact combination (not the original combination).
 Multiple authors should be concatenated with a pipe `|` symbol.

+*added in v1.1*

+#### combinationAuthorshipID
+A list of identifiers for authors of the exact combination (not the original combination).
+Multiple author identifiers should be concatenated with a pipe `|` symbol.
+The order and number of identifiers must always match up the names given in `combinationAuthorship`.

 *added in v1.1*